RunDevelopment/rundev-models/README.md

-# ESRGAN models
+# Models

-This is a repository of all my ESRGAN models.
+This is a repository of all my AI models.